 Cities that are growing this rapidly must also show accompanying infrastructure changes.
 The additions of bridges, highways, railroads, and airports are intended to merge the cities of the delta into a single megalopolis.

-The natural color image from the European Space Agency (ESA) Sentinel satellite shows the bridge at 15-meter resolution.
+The natural color image from Europe's Copernicus Sentinel-2 satellite shows the bridge at 10-meter resolution.
 Ships are visible in the water, including the wakes behind the ships.

 The urban growth in the PRD is vast.
 There are no longer any clear urban centers—a different growth trajectory from other large cities in China such as Beijing and Shanghai that have grown around defined historical urban centers.